 The 5 Browns playing an arrangement and rift of Mozart’s Alla Turca by Greg Anderson.
-The video was filmed while playing the international street pianos art “Play Me, I’m Yours.”
+The video was made at the International Street Pianos Art Installment, “Play Me, I’m Yours.”

 The 5 Browns – Ryan, Melody, Gregory, Deondra and Desirae – all attended New York’s Juilliard School.
 In fact, they became the first family of five siblings ever accepted simultaneously.
 The quintet enjoyed their first wave of critical attention in February 2002 when People magazine dubbed them the “Fab Five” at about the same time they were featured on Oprah and 60 Minutes.
 The quintet has garnered extensive coverage from media outlets ranging from The Tonight Show with Jay Leno, Good Morning America, Today, and The View to The Martha Stewart Show, Public Radio’s Performance Today, as well as The New York Times, Parade, People, the Los Angeles Times, the Sunday London Telegraph and Entertainment Weekly who called them “…five young Mormons who all play scorching piano.
 The 5 Browns tour extensively and have performed in numerous venues including the Grand National Theater in China and Suntory Hall in Japan.
 In addition to touring, The 5 Browns are published writers.
 Their book, Life Between the Keys, a lighthearted collection of personal stories, was published by Phoenix Books in March 2009.

 This article originally appeared on Transcend Media Service (TMS) on 23 Mar 2020.